List of people who have crossed Canada on foot: Trevor Redmond

+A Run For Courage is in support of mental health and physical health trauma.

 Skylar Roth-MacDonald

 Skylar Roth-MacDonald ran across Canada in 2021 to raise $50,000 and awareness for the Canadian Mental Health Association.
-He set out from Victoria, BC on 1 June 2021 and completed his run 143 days later in St. John's, NL on 12 October.
+He set out from Victoria, British Columbia on 1 June 2021 and completed his run 143 days later in St. John's, Newfoundland on 12 October.
 He ran more than 7,200 km and raised more than $65,000.